Skip Navigation

 If you're interested in being a part of our Alumni Spotlight, or would like to nominate someone, please reach out to our Director of Alumni Relations Bill Weaver.

-This week's Alumni Spotlight highlights William Valentine (Class of 2011), who is a Special Agent for the U.S. Secret Service.
+This week's Alumni Spotlight highlights Ethan Richlak (Class of 2019), who is a med student at the University of Pittsburgh.

 Why do you support Lake Catholic?